The Casino Girl

-The Casino Girl is an Edwardian musical comedy in two acts.
+The Casino Girl is an Edwardian musical comedy in two acts with music by Ludwig Engländer, Will Marion Cook, Will Accooe, Harry Truman MacConnell and Arthur Nevin, lyrics by Engländer, Cook and MacConnell, and a book by Harry B. Smith and Arthur Nevin.
 The story concerns a former chorus girl at the Casino Theatre in New York, who flees to Cairo under an assumed name to escape amorous advances of an admirer.

-It opened at the Casino Theatre in New York City in 1900 and had a run in the same year at the Shaftesbury Theatre in the West End of London before having a Broadway revival in 1901.
+It opened at the Casino Theatre in New York City in 1900 and had a run in the same year at the Shaftesbury Theatre in London's West End before having a Broadway revival in 1901.

 Productions

 The Casino Girl was billed as the twin sister of The Belle of New York and was commissioned for the Casino Theatre in New York as a vehicle for Mabelle Gilman with a cast that included Virginia Earle in a breeches role as Percy, Adele Ritchie, Lotta Faust and Sam Bernard as Pilsener.
 It ran at the Casino from 19 March 1900 to 9 June 1900 for a run of 51 performances and was revived at the same theatre on 6 August 1900 for 40 performances before going on a tour of the United States.
 It was produced by George Lederer, with music by Ludwig Engländer, Will Marion Cook, Will Accooe, Harry Truman MacConnell and Arthur Nevin, lyrics by Engländer, Cook and MacConnell, and a book by Harry B. Smith and Arthur Nevin.
 The show had a revival at the Knickerbocker Theatre in New York from 8 April 1901 starring Katie Seymour and James E. Sullivan.

 The show was mounted at the Shaftesbury Theatre in London from 11 July 1900 to 22 January 1901 for a run of 193 performances, again with Gilman in the title role.
 The production immediately ran into problems as Henry Lowenfield, the theatre's manager, assumed he had the right to rewrite the show and rename the characters, which brought him into conflict with Smith, the show's book writer.
 The two struck a deal, and Lowenfield purchased the rights to the show for £1,000.
 The London production then undertook a tour of the British provinces in 1901–1902, produced by Ben Greet, with a cast led by Isa Bowman as Laura Lee and Gabrielle Ray as Dolly Twinkle.

-In 1902 it had a production at the Theatre Royal in Bolton in Greater Manchester in the UK.
-There was a revival at the Illinois Theatre in Chicago in 1906.
+In 1902 the musical had a production at the Theatre Royal in Bolton, Greater Manchester, England.
+There was a revival at the Illinois Theatre in Chicago, Illinois, in 1906.